 As life took turns I did not expect, miscarriage, being widowed while pregnant, single parenting two young children, remarriage, and a new baby, my blog transformed from a place to document the first steps of my children into a place for me to take steps to process and heal, which has been a surprise gift from God.

 My husband, Tyler, and I are currently figuring out life as a family of five which brings so much joy to us and challenges that seem to change daily.
 Tyler was another surprise gift that I never saw coming.
-I love him more every single day and we refuse to take each other for granted, although we are a bit sleep deprived from our precious baby, Ethan.
-Ethan is a miracle from God.
+I love him more every single day and we refuse to take each other for granted.
+Our son Ethan is a miracle from God.
 He is a constant reminder of God’s love for His children and that we can NEVER think we’ve got life “figured out.”

-I’ve taken a break from formal teaching, but I devote my time to learning how to best serve God with my time which mostly involves modeling the love, grace and mercy of Jesus to my kids.
-I am a part of a group of ladies that has met together around 8 years studying the bible, reading books about faith and doing “life” together.
-It is from these studies and these ladies that this new blog was born.
+After taking a short break, I returned to full time teaching at my alma mater, UofA, and I absolutely love it.
+I devote my time to learning how to best serve God with my time which mostly involves modeling the love, grace and mercy of Jesus to my kids.
+I am a part of a group of ladies that has met together for 10 years to study the bible, read books about faith and praying on our knees for each other.
+It is from these studies and these ladies that this blog was born.

 As I shared my life on the blog, “Sweet Caroline Baby” (Dec 2006-Oct 2014), I found my story brought hope and encouragement to others as God brought beauty from my ashes.
 As 2014 progressed and author Jennie Allen’s IF vision struck a chord within me, (IF God is real then what does that mean for me?)
 I knew it was time to stretch myself in new ways.
 Focusing outward and upward helps keep my perspective in check which also keeps me from crumbling under worry and fear.